2010 UCF Knights football team: Houston

-In a game with 1,054 yards of total offense, the Knights true freshman quarterback Jeff Godfrey led the team to a 40–33 victory over the Cougars with three late scoring drives.
+In a game with 1,054 yards of total offense, the Knights' true freshman quarterback Jeff Godfrey led the team to a 40–33 victory over the Cougars with three late-scoring drives.
 Godfrey went 15-for-19 for 294 yards with two touchdowns and no interceptions, and 105 yards rushing.
 Latavius Murray rushed for 78 yards on 11 carries for a touchdown.
 Ronnie Weaver had 19 carries for 45 yards, and Jamar Newsome had 5 receptions for 123 yards.
-The Knights only trailed for six-and-a-half minutes the entire game, and dominated the time of possession 36 minutes to the Cougars 24 minutes.
-UCF has only punted twice in the last eight quarters.
+The Knights only trailed for six and a half minutes the entire game, and dominated the time of possession with 36 minutes to the Cougars' 24 minutes.
+UCF only punted twice in the last eight quarters.
 QB Jeff Godfrey earned Conference USA offensive player of the week honors, and LB Josh Linam took defensive player of the week honors for their performances.

-The Knights now own an 11-game conference winning streak, the third longest active streak in the nation behind Boise State and TCU.
-With the defeat of the Cougars, the Knights remain the only team undefeated in conference play, and they now hold home-field advantage over Houston in a possible Conference championship game.
-Following the game, for the first time in school history, UCF received top 25 rankings; #23 in the USA Today Coaches Poll, #25 in the AP Poll and #25 in the Harris Poll.
+The Knights were on an 11-game conference winning streak, the third longest active streak in the nation behind Boise State and TCU.
+With the defeat of the Cougars, the Knights remained the only team undefeated in conference play, and they held home-field advantage over Houston in a possible Conference championship game.
+Following the game, for the first time in school history, UCF received top 25 rankings: #23 in the USA Today Coaches Poll, #25 in the AP Poll and #25 in the Harris Poll.